Why Calligraphy - A Detailed Look at Wedding Calligraphy

-When it comes to wedding stationary, the stationary sets the tone for your event.
-The save the date and, more importantly, the invitation, give the guests clues as to the formality and feel.
+When it comes to weddings, the stationery sets the tone for your event.
+The save the date and, more importantly, the invitation, give the guests clues as to the formality and feel of your wedidng.
 Sometimes, the differences are obvious - a rustic barn wedding is going to have a very different invitation from a very formal ballroom wedding.
 But, there are little subtleties that a calligrapher or graphic designer adds to the invitation that can make a huge difference.
 The choice of calligraphy style is a subtle indicator to the guest - even if it is subconscious.
 Ink color, envelope color, size and layout all affect the initial perception.
 And, the ceremony hasn't even started yet!
 These elements tell the guests what to expect and what to wear.

-More and more, the wedding industry is moving toward an almost branded wedding.
-Often, every element is carefully planned and thought out to match a color pallet and theme (hello, Pinterest boards!).
-So, it is nice to have a cohesive element to your wedding stationary.
-I should point out here that beautiful cohesion for your stationary does not have to be expensive.
-Maybe you have all of your stationary calligraphed in the same style, or maybe not.
-Maybe the cohesion is a monogram or illustration stamp that you use for the envelopes, place cards and menus.
+More and more, the wedding industry is moving toward a branded wedding.
+Often, every element is carefully planned and thought out to match a color palette and theme (hello, Pinterest boards!).
+Not everyone thinks this is a great thing.
+But, it is nice to have a cohesive element to your wedding and that starts with the stationery.
+I should point out here that beautiful cohesion for your stationery does not have to be expensive.
+Maybe you have all of your stationery calligraphed in the same style, or maybe not.
+Maybe the cohesion is a monogram or illustration stamp that you use for the envelopes, place-cards and menus.
+Maybe you just pick the same color scheme.
 Those kind of small repeated details make a huge impact.

 Even if your wedding is casual, calligraphy elements can work to bring about your vibe and your design cohesion.
 With more formal weddings, calligraphy is an easy way to add elegance.